AriFordsham/GHCWiki/ghci-debugger.md

 What the closure viewer does is to obtain the address in the heap of a Haskell value, find out the address of its info table, and trace back to the DataCon corresponding to this info table.
 This is possible because the ghc runtime allocates a static info table for each and every datacon, so all we have to do is extend the linker with a dictionary relating the static info table addresses to a DataCon name.
-Moreover, the ghci linker can load interpreted code containing new `data` or `newtype` declarations.
-So the dynamic linker code is extended in the same way.
+Moreover, the ghci linker can dynamically link bytecodes containing additional `data` or `newtype` declarations.
+So the ghci linking code is extended in the same way.
 To sum up:

-- The RTS `linker.c` has been extended with a straightforward hashtable
+- `linker.c` has a new hashtable for datacons.
-- The dynamic linker entry point at `ghci/Linker.hs` has been extended in a similar way.
-The PLS has been extended with a datacons environment used to store this info.
-At `linkExpr` and `dynLinkBCOs` the environment is extended with any new datacons witnessed.
+- `ghci/Linker.hs` has been extended in a similar way.
+The Persistent Link State datatype now includes a datacons environment.
+At `linkExpr` and `dynLinkBCOs` the environment is extended with _any_ new datacons witnessed.

-  - Since this scheme makes no distinction between statically and dynamically loaded info tables a lot of redundancy goes into this environment, so it might be interesting to improve this.
+  - Since this scheme makes no distinction between statically and dynamically loaded info tables a lot of redundancy goes into this environment, maybe it's worth to fix this.

 Two new primitive ops have been created which allow to obtain the address of a closure info table and to obtain the closure payload (i.e. if it is a value, the arguments of the datacon).